copernicus-mogley/zkav.club/README.md

 We support open-source and decentralized tech communities with privacy-first AV training, workshops, and practical documentation.

-For events, we also offer AV support that can be volunteer (Recording Station) or paid (livestreams and staged talks) at meetups, hackathons, conferences, and camps.
+For events, we offer AV support that can be volunteer (Recording Station) or paid (livestreams and staged talks) at meetups, hackathons, conferences, and camps.

 ### Navigation